🛑 Free Acceptable Use Policy (AUP) Generator

 Frequently Asked Questions

-Your AUP explicitly grants you the right to suspend or terminate their account indefinitely, immediately, and usually without offering a refund for prepaid services.
+Your AUP explicitly grants you the right to suspend or terminate their account indefinitely and without a refund for prepaid services.